gvwilson/sensibleadventures/bookster/bookster.md

 blushed under the sudden weight of three pairs of adult eyes.
 "Sorry," she muttered.
 "I just thought…"

-Thomas beamed.
+Thomas beamed at Razi.
 "You *do* pick bright ones, don't you?
 One day I shall have to ask you how you find them.
 My apprentices have all been a great disappointment."

 "Hold the reins a moment," the captain interrupted.
 "It must have taken years to build that thing!
 Do you think someone's been planning